-#internationaldoughnutday might be relevant to Krispy Kreme, but it’s not relevant to all businesses.
+#internationaldoughnutday might be relevant to Krispy Kreme but irrelevant to all businesses.
 Getting involved in an international day is an easy source of content for a post, but does your audience care?
 Make sure your content is relevant to your industry and your brand.
-Measure follower engagement and if something didn’t resonate, don’t do it next year.
+Measure follower engagement, and if something doesn’t resonate, don’t do it next year.
 P.S.
 If you want to buy me doughnuts, any day is fine by me!

 6. Using Stock Imagery

-Stock imagery is easily available, cheap and sometimes even free.
+Stock imagery is readily available, cheap, and sometimes even accessible.
 But the trouble is everyone else is using stock imagery too.
 People begin to switch off and not pay attention to your images.
-The is one stock model that is particularly problematic, I’m talking about Ariane!
-She’s the overexposed stock model and she’s EVERYWHERE!
-She even has her own fan club on Facebook where people submit sightings.
+The is one particularly problematic stock model; I’m talking about Ariane!
+She’s the overexposed stock model, and she’s EVERYWHERE!
+She even has a fan club on Facebook where people submit sightings.
 Make sure your imagery shows off the unique selling proposition of your product or service with genuine images.

 7. Buying Fake Followers / Likes

-Buying fake followers hurts your reputation, budget and bottom line.
-They won’t buy your product and reduce your accounts engagement rate in the long term.
+Buying fake followers hurts your reputation, budget, and bottom line.
+They won’t believe your product and reduce your account engagement rate in the long term.
 Buying fake followers is strictly prohibited by all major social media sites.
 You could even get your account banned.
-Keep your focus on conversions and engagement from real customers, and reserve your budget for marketing that delivers real results.
+Keep your focus on conversions and engagement from real customers, and reserve your budget for marketing that delivers accurate results.

 So there you have it!